Grow Bigger Healthier Leeks With Companion Planting

 5 different images of companion planting leek from Pinterest:

-• Image 1: A garden bed with leeks, carrots, and tomatoes.
+- Image 1: A garden bed with leeks, carrots, and tomatoes.
 The caption reads "Leeks, carrots, and tomatoes are all good companion plants.
 They help each other grow and deter pests."
-Image of Companion planting leek carrots tomatoes

-• Image 2: A close-up of a leek plant with a parsley plant nearby.
+- Image 2: A close-up of a leek plant with a parsley plant nearby.
 The caption reads "Parsley is a great companion plant for leeks.
 It helps to repel pests and improve the flavor of the leeks."
-Image of Companion planting leek parsley

-• Image 3: A row of leeks with a few nasturtium plants growing in between.
+- Image 3: A row of leeks with a few nasturtium plants growing in between.
 The caption reads "Nasturtiums are another good companion plant for leeks.
 They help to deter pests and attract beneficial insects."
-Image of Companion planting leek nasturtium

-• Image 4: A garden bed with leeks, beets, and strawberries.
+- Image 4: A garden bed with leeks, beets, and strawberries.
 The caption reads "Leeks, beets, and strawberries are all good companion plants.
 They help each other grow and improve the flavor of each other's crops."
-Image of Companion planting leek beets strawberries

-• Image 5: A leek plant with a few chives growing nearby.
+- Image 5: A leek plant with a few chives growing nearby.
 The caption reads "Chives are a great companion plant for leeks.
 They help to repel pests and improve the flavor of the leeks."
-Image of Companion planting leek chives

 Post a Comment for "Grow Bigger Healthier Leeks With Companion Planting"